yaffol/react-jsonschema-form/README.md

 ## Run

-To run the project in a docker container, execute `./run.sh` in the root of the project.
+To run the project in a docker container, execute `./run.sh` in the root of the project (success is indicated by `ℹ ｢wdm｣: Compiled successfully.`).

 Then open [http://localhost:8080](http://localhost:8080) in a browser.